 Instead, you have to find ways to facilitate being together and understand the various ways in which you communicate.
 And this is precisely where DISC comes in.
 Behind the four letters, there's a practical principle that sensitises people to the characteristics of different personality types.
 In this article, you'll find out all about the DISC model and how you can apply it in your everyday life.

-Firstly, we'd like to reveal one thing: the concentrated knowledge that you're about to receive is worth its weight in gold in both a private and a professional context.
-Thanks to the DISC model, you'll find out the various personality types and which one might apply to you.
-In turn, this enables you to recognise the actions and behavioural preferences to which you should attach particular importance.
+First of all, we would like to tell you one thing: The concentrated knowledge you are about to receive is worth its weight in gold in a private and professional context.
+Thanks to the DISG model, you will not only learn which personality types there are, but also which one could apply to you.
+This in turn will help you to recognize which action and behavioral preferences you should place particular emphasis on.

 In short: you get a completely new picture of your strengths, your weaknesses and your character traits.
 So read this article carefully and, if you like, pass it on to your friends!

-So, let's get down to business.
-The first step of the DISC personality test is to imagine a model that analyses and classifies human behaviour.
-It's based on four different basic types categorised according to certain behavioural tendencies or styles.
-The four letters stand for the following DISC types:
+So, now we get down to the nitty gritty.
+In the first step, imagine DISG as a model that analyzes and classifies human behavior.
+It is based on four different basic types, which are based on certain behavioral tendencies or so-called behavioral styles.
+The four letters represent the following DISG types:

 DISC is based on the assumption that every person has characteristics of all four types but that some will be more pronounced.
 Depending on the model, sometimes four colours are used instead of letters: red, yellow, green and blue.